glow.support package

 RuntimeError – If requesting more colors than the ones available.

-The angle, in radians, between the line connecting the two points and the X-axis.
+The angle, by default in radians, between the line connecting the two points and the X-axis.

 float